 I couldn’t tell if I wanted to laugh or sob—I finally had a destination and a time, but it was yet another hurdle I would have to jump through to get my package.
 A few of us were going out to dinner to break Ramadan that evening, so it would have to wait until Friday before I attempted recapture.

-Joe, my British colleague, offered to drive me in his car to the address listed at lunch.
+On Friday, Joe, my British colleague, offered to drive me in his car to the address listed at lunch.
 He spoke Bahasa and knew how to navigate on the roads—saving me awkward miming with taxi drivers and a few hundred rupiah.

 The streets of Serpong, Jakarta are primarily one-way, with medians boasting great trees and flora.
 There was a break in the median every 800 meters for a car to pull a u-turn.
 We plugged in the address to google maps, and pressed navigate.